FuelLabs/intro-to-sway/README.md

 To define a variable in Sway, you can use `let` or `const`.
 Types must be declared where they cannot be inferred by the compiler.

-To get the `Identity`, you can use the `msg_sender` function imported from the standard library.
+To get the `Identity`, you can use the `msg_sender` function imported from the standard library. `msg_sender` refers to the address of the entity (could be a user address or another contract address) that started the current function call.
 This function returns a `Result`, which is an enum type that is either OK or an error.
 The `Result` type is used when a value that could potentially be an error is expected.

 ```rust
 enum Result<T, E> {